gabe-travels/blog/content/day0.md

 Summary: Flight from BOS->NRT - trouble at airport :(

 #### The Morning
 Moved the remainder of my stuff into storage in Mudasir's basement.
-Got coffee/waffle with Baguette#2, my relucant host for the past 2 weeks.
+Got coffee/waffle with my relucant host for the past 2 weeks.

 Stopped by the office, but didn't have time for breakfast.
-Completed a few chores with Baguette#1 acting as sherpa, including returning my 2 month overdue library books.
+Completed a few chores with Baggy acting as sherpa, including returning my 2 month overdue library books.

 Ride to airport with Weak Gym Partner.
 We roasted each other, a shallow facade for how we were really feeling.